The Healing Effects of Gong Baths: The Science and the Experience Explained

 They cause the brain, heart and respiratory rates to slow down and increase the release of melatonin, endorphin and dopamine chemicals that are linked to feelings of expanded mental clarity.

-A review of 400 published scientific articles found strong evidence that music can improve mood and reducing stress, with rhythm providing physical pain relief.
+A review of 400 published scientific articles found strong evidence that music can improve mood and reduce stress, with rhythm providing physical pain relief.

 One study found that sound meditation helped reduce tension, anger, fatigue, anxiety and depression while increasing a sense of spiritual well-being.
 Another has linked music to a number of health benefits including boosting immune function.